oscarcederberg/dmenu-con-knos/README.md

 ## Patches
 * border - Adds a border around dmenu.
 * center - Adds an option to center dmenu on screen with `-c`-flag.
+* lineheight - Adds an option to increase the height of dmenu with '-h height'-flag.

 ## Installation
 ```